 This is a weird one, because it’s counter-intuitive.
 You’d expect that customers would be frustrated by product unavailability, long delivery lead times, unpredictable delivery delays and longer CS wait times during peak and pandemic times… but, actually, we’re seeing evidence that they’re being increasingly patient and understanding.

 Of course, this isn’t the case across the industry; some are struggling with customer complaints and dissatisfaction – and this is likely to become much more commonplace as patience runs out and loyalty is lost.

 However, one food and drink retailer told us that they’ve seen a 10% increase in NPS, and this is a pattern we’ve witnessed across a number of different retail verticals as a short-term change in the wake of the pandemic.

-Everyone is aware of the situation for ecommerce at the moment; everyone watches the news and everyone has recognised the retail industry as being resilient and hardworking in keeping the country moving during the pandemic.
+Everyone is aware of the situation for ecommerce at the moment; everyone watches the news and everyone has recognised the retail industry as being resilient and hardworking in keeping the country moving during the pandemic and all that follows.
 Customers are more tolerant of issues, particularly when it’s out of the retailer’s hands – the key is to make sure customers feel in the loop and up to date, as the solution to customer satisfaction is communication.

 At the moment, it seems that shoppers’ expectations have plateaued.
 They no longer think their experience should be perfect or hiccup-free, but they do expect honesty and proactive transparency when things are going wrong.
 That’s what will stop NPS and CSAT dropping over time.